 We couldn't find the offices based on the search criteria you entered.
 Please revise your search.

-Withholdings are no longer based on your personal or dependency exemptions
+Withholdings are not based on your personal or dependency exemptions.

 This could impact your refund or what you owe.
 We'll help you understand them so you're not surprised.

-Update if you have a new job, had children, got married, or had a significant income change
+Update your form if you have a new job, had children, got married, or had a significant income change.

 The new design simplifies the form and increases the transparency of the withholding system.
 The form uses the same information in a different way to make accurate withholding easier.